Finch (American band): What It Is to Burn 20th anniversary tour (2022–present)

 On October 11, 2022, the band announced that they would be reforming to play at the When We Were Young Festival in October 2023.
 In January 2023, they announced the What It Is to Burn 20th anniversary tour, which began in Chicago on May 5, 2023.

+In April 2026, Pacific Ridge Records released A Tribute to Finch album featuring covers of Finch songs by various artists.

+Influences

+Finch cite influences including New Found Glory, Faith No More, Staind, Limp Bizkit, Dinosaur Jr., Sonic Youth, No Age, Radiohead, Far, Hum, Failure, My Bloody Valentine, Abe Vigoda, the Flaming Lips, Animal Collective, Sigur Rós, Guided By Voices, Supergrass, Liquid Liquid, the Horrors, Oasis, the Smiths, the Cure, Guns n' Roses Alice in Chains, Nirvana, Stone Temple Pilots, Blink-182, Jimmy Eat World, the Movielife, Open Hand, Glassjaw, Deftones, Korn, Rx Bandits and Bjork.